 This is exactly what goes through the mind of a passive job seeker when the Headhunter calls to make him/her aware the exciting job opportunity of a lifetime.
 Actually this is a defensive reaction whenever anyone truly believes that he/she is being sold.
 It could be a product, a service or even their time.
 But they sincerely believe that they don’t have a need especially for something that will end up costing them something of value they really don’t want to part with.

 I am one of those guys who likes to celebrate achievement.
 Society today can be too quick to judge something like the Oscars as sycophantic, narcissistic indulgence for the elite.
-But I disagree, in a world of 24-hour news that makes the heart sink, a night in front of the Oscars can really make you smile, especially now they…Continue
+But I disagree, in a world of 24-hour news that makes the heart sink, a night in front of the Oscars can really make you smile, especially now they cut the acceptance speeches right down!

 Added by Chris Bailey on February 27, 2012 at 8:30am — No Comments